zozs/i/README.md

 Set the following environmental variables to configure `i`.

-* `I_AUTH_USER`: Set to the username for basic auth if you want to require authentication to upload files.
+* `AUTH_USER`: Set to the username for basic auth if you want to require authentication to upload files.
 Empty means no authentication.
-* `I_AUTH_PASS`: Set to the password for basic auth if you want to require authentication to upload files.
+* `AUTH_PASS`: Set to the password for basic auth if you want to require authentication to upload files.
 Empty means no authentication.
-* `I_BASE_DIR`: Set to the file system directory where uploaded files will be stored to and served from.
+* `BASE_DIR`: Set to the file system directory where uploaded files will be stored to and served from.
 Default `./tmp`.
-* `I_PUBLIC_BASE`: Set to the complete server URL base which should be used when generating links.
-Default: `http://localhost:{I_PORT}`.
+* `SERVER_URL`: Set to the complete server URL base which should be used when generating links.
+Default: `http://localhost:8088`.
-* `I_PORT`: Which port `i` should listen to.
+* `PORT`: Which port `i` should listen to.
 Default `8088`.